vjdyofficial/CammarkStudio/README.md

 - **Subtitle** `Specify the author of the captured photo, source or any notes.
 Click the Eye button to hide or unhide the layer.`

 - **Description** `Type your optional description!
-If you are generated your description with AI.
-Please add "Generated from _specific app_"`
+If you are generated your description with AI, Please add "Generated from _specific app_"`

 - **Body** `Add the location, coordinates, or even your social media handle.`